William Blake Holy Thursday Innocence

 The description of the children's clothing, while beautiful, also subtly hints at a certain formality and artificiality.
 They are dressed in their "best bibs and tuckers," clothing that is more suited for a special occasion than for genuine, spontaneous play.
 This forced formality suggests a certain contrived nature to their piety, hinting at the possibility that their innocence is being used or manipulated.

 The image of the children "sporting upon the green" before their procession to the cathedral also becomes subtly problematic.
-This seemingly innocent detail might be interpreted as highlighting a stark contrast between the children's natural, playful exuberance and the formality of their religious observance.
+And this seemingly innocent detail might be interpreted as highlighting a stark contrast between the children's natural, playful exuberance and the formality of their religious observance.
 Is this genuine piety or a carefully constructed performance?

 The poem's concluding lines, while seemingly a final affirmation of the children's innocence, also reveal a certain ambiguity: